George Chakiris: Three-picture deal with Mirisch Brothers

 Chakiris's fee around this time was reported to be $100,000 per movie.
 His first new film for the Mirisches was Flight from Ashiya (1964), shot in Japan with Yul Brynner and Richard Widmark.

 The Mirisches reunited Chakiris with Brynner in Kings of the Sun (1963), an epic about the Mayans, which was a box-office flop.
 Chakiris went to Italy to make Bebo's Girl (1964) with Claudia Cardinale.

-He acted in 633 Squadron (1964), a popular war movie with Cliff Robertson, the last movie he made for the Mirisches.
+He acted in 633 Squadron (1964), a war movie with Cliff Robertson, the last movie he made for the Mirisches.
 Chakiris later said he made a mistake with his Hollywood films by looking at the "potential" of them instead of the quality of the roles.